Spaying and Neutering

 4) Bring a light towel or hanky to keep them warm during the ride home.
 It’s important to not let their body temperature go down.

 5) Offer your rabbit food and water once you get home from the surgery.
 It’s very important to get their gut going.
 Offer them their favorite treat just to get them to eat.
 Some find it hard to drink from a bottle, so try offering water in a bowl.
+It may take days especially after spay for your rabbit to get back to eating regularly, so be patient and keep offering his favorite foods until then.

 There are a lot of things that you should know about spaying or neutering, especially about the pre-care and post-care of your rabbit.
 Take time to read about it (there are lot of sources in the internet) and remember to ask the vet if you have questions.